Recommended Agent: Self-Managed

 Hyper-V Host NOT tied to an Active Directory Domain

 If you have a Hyper-V Host not tied to an Active Directory Domain, our best practice is to roll out an additional On-Premises Agent to the server that the Host is installed on.
-The additional Agent will auto-activate an Inspector for the local Windows server, and that Inspector will auto-discover a Hyper-V Inspector.
+The additional Agent will auto-discover an Inspector for the local Windows server, and once activated, that Inspector will auto-discover a Hyper-V Inspector.

 To roll out an additional On-Premises Agent, visit our Agent Documentation.

-If you have activated your Windows Inspector(s), it will auto-discover your Hyper-V Inspectors.
+If you have activated your Windows Server Inspector(s), it will auto-discover your Hyper-V Inspectors.
 Follow the steps below: